General Programme 2016-2017

 Due to the political situation , this year our improvisation talents regarding the organisation of the programme might be challenged even more than previous years.
 The situation has so far influenced archeological missions.
 We will arrange alternatives when needed to the best of our abilities.

 The NVIC evaluates the safety issues in Egypt on a daily basis and will change the programme if necessary.
-This might mean that parts will be cancelled or changed at very short notice.
-The NVIC expects all participants to adhere the safety advises they will receive.
+This might mean that parts may be cancelled or changed at very short notice.
+The NVIC expects all participants to adhere the safety advices they will receive.

-This should be paid in full (transfer charges are for the sender) to the euro account of the
+The tuition fees and expenses should be paid in full (transfer charges are for the sender) to the EUR account of the

 Netherlands-Flemish Institute in Cairo